Sciaridae ssp.

 Actions Needed

-Similarly to Vine Weevils, there are two stages to eliminate Fungus Gnats.
+There are two stages to eliminate Fungus Gnats.
 The first stage is to remove the larvae and THEN the airborne specimens.
 There's little point in only removing the adults, as the eggs or larvae will only pick up where the predecessors left off.

 1. Prepare a room (ideally small) where there aren't any Gnats or plants present.
 Providing a 'neutral' zone where you can confidently say that there aren't bugs will aid pest regulation and the eradication process.
 Keep the doors shut and regularly check for any Gnats that may be hovering around the windows or lampshades.